-The City supports the beautification of public bridges that serve as gateways to various communities and commercial areas.
-Decorative flags shall be permitted to enhance the appearance of City Bridges pursuant to this policy.
+The City supports the beautification efforts directed to improve the quality of life and economic vitality of various communities and commercial areas.
+Decorative flags shall be permitted to enhance the appearance of City Bridges and identify the areas of the City geographical commercial villages pursuant to this policy.

-GENERAL
+The City Council also finds that excessive numbers of flags bearing text can be distracting to drivers, detract from the City’s unique environmental setting, and create a cluttered atmosphere on public property.
+In addition, the City Council does not intend to establish any limited public forum for speech on City fixtures that is inconsistent with the limits on categories of speech, classes of speakers, and venues for such limited speech established in Council Policy L-16, or any successor policy.

+I. FLAGS ON PUBLIC BRIDGES

-A. The permitted locations are the Lido Isle/Via Lido Bridge, the Balboa Island/Marine Avenue Bridge, Little Balboa Island/Park Avenue Bridge and the Arches Interchange Bridge.
+A. Flags are permitted on the following public bridges: the (1) Lido Isle/Via Lido Bridge; (2) the Balboa Island/Marine Avenue Bridge; (3) Little Balboa Island/Park Avenue Bridge; (4) the Arches Interchange Bridge; and (5) any other bridge allowed by the City Manager.
 Flags shall be prohibited on all other public bridges.

 B. All flags shall be decorative in nature and shall not contain any text with the exception of the U.S. flag and geographical community designations (ex: Balboa Island, Lido Isle, etc.).
 Commercial, political, or religious messages or messages of any kind, including logos and symbols shall not be allowed.

 C. No person shall install, maintain or remove flags on City bridges without first obtaining an encroachment permit and agreement from the Public Works Department.
-The permit/agreement shall be valid for a period of one year and will be renewable annually.
+The permit/agreement shall be valid for a period of one (1) year and shall be renewable annually.

+II.
 AUTHORITY TO INSTALL, MAINTAIN AND REMOVE